Keywords: Maximal Correlation, HGR, Non Linear Correlation, Neural Network

 TL;DR: We introduce GHGR, a robust neural estimator of the Hirschfeld-Gebelein-Rényi (HGR) maximal correlation, which efficiently detects nonlinear dependencies, satisfies Rényi's axioms, and outperforms state-of-the-art methods.

 Abstract: Traditional correlation measures, such as Pearson’s and Spearman’s coefficients, are limited in their ability to capture complex relationships, particularly nonlinear and multivariate dependencies.
-The Hirschfeld–Gebelein–Rényi (HGR) maximal correlation offers a powerful alternative by seeking the highest Pearson correlation attainable through nonlinear transformations of two random variables.
-However, estimating the HGR remains challenging due to the complexity of optimizing arbitrary nonlinear functions.
-We introduce a new coefficient inspired by the HGR but grounded in the Spearman rank correlation, which we call the Spearman HGR (SHGR).
-We propose a neural network-based estimator tailored to (i) bivariate correlation matrix, (ii) multivariate correlations between a set of variables and another one, and (iii) full correlation between two sets of variables.
-The SHGR satisfies Rényi’s axioms, effectively detects nonlinear dependencies, and demonstrates robustness to noise, outliers, and spurious correlations (hallucinations).
-Additionally, it achieves competitive computational efficiency through tailored neural architectures.
-Comprehensive Numerical experiments and feature selection tasks confirm that SHGR outperforms existing state-of-the-art methods.
+The Hirschfeld–Gebelein–Rényi (HGR) maximal correlation offers a powerful alternative by measuring the highest Pearson correlation achievable through nonlinear transformations of two random variables.
+However, estimating the HGR coefficient remains challenging due to the complexity of optimizing arbitrary nonlinear functions.
+We introduce a new coefficient, satisfying Rényi's axioms, based on the extension of HGR with Spearman's rank correlation: the Spearman HGR (SHGR).
+We propose a neural network-based estimator tailored to estimate (i) the bivariate correlation matrix, (ii) the multivariate correlations between a set of variables and another one, and (iii) the full correlation between two sets of variables.
+This estimate effectively detects nonlinear dependencies and demonstrates robustness to noise, outliers, and spurious correlations (hallucinations).
+Additionally, it achieves competitive computational efficiency through designed neural architectures.
+Comprehensive numerical experiments and feature selection tasks confirm that SHGR outperforms existing state-of-the-art methods.

 Primary Area: General machine learning (supervised, unsupervised, online, active, etc.)